Roark23/Machine_Learning_Credit_Risk_Analysis/README.md

 #### Personal Recommendation Regarding all the Machine Learning Models
 It's evident the first three models didn’t do accurately perform on the test.
 Therefore, I would recommend not using them in the real-word testing without further fine-tuning.
 For example, we could train the model on a larger dataset.
 The other two classifier models showed better results, yet I would use exercise them with caution, since they might be prone to overfitting.
 If overfitting occurs and we don’t get our desired results when working with a new data set, we can do some further fine-tunning (pruning) to avoid the overfitting.

-Still for all models, utlizing the Easy Ensemble AdaBoost Classifier is the most effective.
+For all models, utlizing the Easy Ensemble AdaBoost Classifier is the most effective.
 It provides the highest Score for all risk loans.
 The precision is clearly worse for all the other models.
 The Easy Ensemble AdaBoost Classifier accurately represents and can predict the data with an accuracy of 0.9316.
 Using this model could provide value in determing high and low risk loans and overall loan analysis.